Danish oil is a waterproof wood oil that dries fast. But, what are the advantages and disadvantages of danish oil?

-However, the dry time of danish oil depends on room temperature, the thickness of the coat, and humidity levels.
+However, its dry time depends on room temperature, the thickness of the coat, and humidity levels.

-The danish oil coating is waterproof.
-When dry, danish oil forms a waterproof layer that protects wood from damage, rotting, and decaying.
-However, danish oil must dry fully (cure) and solidify (harden) for the coating to be waterproof.
+The Danish oil coating is waterproof.
+When dry, it forms a waterproof layer that protects wood from damage, rotting, and decaying.
+However, the wood oil must dry fully (cure) and solidify (harden) for the coating to be waterproof.

-The danish oil coating is flexible or elastic.
-The elasticity of the danish oil allows the finish to cope better with temperature changes.
-This means danish oil coating will contract and expand based on temperature changes.
-This reduces the cracks and lines on your danish oil finish.
+Its coating is flexible or elastic.
+Its elasticity allows the finish to cope better with temperature changes.
+This means the coating will contract and expand based on temperature changes.
+This reduces the cracks and lines on your finish.

-4. Danish Oil Can Be Used as a Primer
+4. You Can Use it as a Primer

 Unlike other wood oil finishes that don’t accept a top coat, Danish oil does.
-Therefore, you can use Danish oil as a waterproof primer coating before covering it with a top coat or sealant.
+Therefore, you can use it as a waterproof primer coating before covering it with a top coat or sealant.

-However, you must sand the Danish oil lightly before applying a top coat.
+However, you must sand it lightly before applying a top coat over it.
 Also, you must only use an oil-based finish, as only oil-based finishes can stick (stay) over the Danish oil coating.

 6. Doesn’t Yellow

-Danish oil doesn’t yellow like other oil-based finishes.
-Danish oil will retain its clear coat finish for years and enhance the wood’s sheen.
+It doesn’t yellow and will retain its clear coat finish for years and enhance the wood’s sheen.

 8. Sticks Well to Wood

-Danish oil has good bonding qualities.
-When applied, the Danish oil will penetrate the wood pores and bond to the wood fibers, improving the adhesion between the wood and Danish oil.
+It has good bonding qualities.
+When applied, the Danish oil will penetrate the wood pores and bond to the wood fibers, improving the adhesion between the wood and wood oil.
 This helps the wood oil to last longer.

 Danish Oil Disadvantages

-The application of Danish oil is hard and time-consuming.
+Its application is hard and time-consuming.
 The texture of Danish oil means that you must add more coats to the wood oil for proper coverage.
 You must wait until one coat dries before applying the next one.
-Since you will be applying too many coats of Danish oil, the whole process will take a lot of time.
+Since you will be applying too many coats, the whole process will take a lot of time.

 You must allow Danish oil to dry for 8 hours before re-coating it.
 Though this is a quick dry time for a wood oil finish (compared to others), it still means you must wait 8 hours to apply one coat.
-So, it will take 24 hours to apply 4 coats of Danish oil.
+So, it will take 24 hours to apply 4 coats.

 2. Not Durable

 Danish oil isn’t durable.
 Due to its texture, the finish will wear off fast on busy wood surfaces.
-On average, Danish oil will last 2 years before you need to re-apply (re-touch) the finish.
+On average, it will last 2 years before you need to re-apply (re-touch) the finish.

-However, you can seal the Danish oil with a sealant to increase its durability.
+However, you can seal it with a sealant to increase its durability.
 But, this increases the application time.

 3. Poor Wood Protection